As you lot know, I am very much looking forward to Bitmap Bureau’s new Mega Drive/Dreamcast game Xeno Crisis.

 Nex Machina is available on Steam, GOG and the Playstation Network.

 So there you have it.
 All of these games are worth playing, and all are down-right classics.
 And you should play them.
 ALL OF THEM.
 Yo, hey – at the very least, this list right here will keep you occupied for a while, and make the wait for Xeno Crisis that much more bearable.

 Of course, it goes without saying that there’s a whole glut of games in this style that I didn’t even mention.
 If I did, we’d be here all week – so, to save me some writing, I’m asking YOU!

 Hit me up in the comments below, and let’s chat classic run ‘n’ guns and twin-stick stuffs!!!

-Tagged: 2084, AES, Amiga, arcade, Atari ST, Bitmap Brothers, Bitmap Bureau, Blog, co-op, collectors, Eugene Jarvis, Gamecube, Games, gaming, Genesis, GOG, Housemarque, Kickstarter, lists, MAME, Mega Drive, Microsoft, Midway, Midway Arcade Treasures, MS-DOS, MVS, Neo Geo, NEOGEO, Nex Machina, Nintendo, PC, Playstation, Playstation 2, Playstation 3, Playstation 4, Playstation 4 Pro, Playstation Network, PS4, PS4 Pro, Retro, Robotron, Robotron: 2084, Run and Gun, Saurus, SEGA, Shock Troopers, Smash TV, SNES, SNK, Soldiers of Fortune, Sony, Steam, The Chaos Engine, top down shooter, twin stick, Williams, XBLA, Xbox, Xbox 360, Xeno Crisis
+Tags: 2084, AES, Amiga, arcade, Atari ST, Bitmap Brothers, Bitmap Bureau, Blog, co-op, collectors, Eugene Jarvis, Gamecube, Games, gaming, Genesis, GOG, Housemarque, Indie Games, Kickstarter, lists, MAME, Mega Drive, Microsoft, Midway, Midway Arcade Treasures, MS-DOS, MVS, Neo Geo, NEOGEO, Nex Machina, Nintendo, PC, Playstation, Playstation 2, Playstation 3, Playstation 4, Playstation 4 Pro, Playstation Network, PS4, PS4 Pro, Retro, Robotron, Robotron: 2084, Run and Gun, Saurus, SEGA, Shock Troopers, Smash TV, SNES, SNK, Soldiers of Fortune, Sony, Steam, The Chaos Engine, top down shooter, twin stick, Williams, XBLA, Xbox, Xbox 360, Xeno Crisis